AI @ Union Pacific

 2013 Q3

-Union Pacific began leveraging the Industrial Internet to improve operations, reduce train derailments, and increase shipment velocity.
+Union Pacific initiates adoption of the Industrial Internet to improve operations and reduce train derailments, increasing shipment velocity.